Rose Norman: Finding Lesbian Community in Alabama

 MM: There’s a difference in the chorus with each director, as I recall.
 I never missed a concert for a while there.
 How did you get into performing at the University of Alabama in Huntsville, what was the reception, and how did the Chorus became so wonderfully loved there?

 RN: There was a connection to the Women’s Studies program always.
 Our first concert was down at Sacred Heart Monastery, a convent in Cullman, Alabama.
-They had a nun there, Sister Maurus, who ran an annual weekend retreat called Women Spirit Rising.
-Sherry and Justine were friends of Sister Maurus, and she brought us down to sing for Women Spirit Rising.
+They had a nun there, Sister Maurus, who ran an annual weekend retreat called Woman Spirit Rising.
+Sherry and Justine were friends of Sister Maurus, and she brought us down to sing for Woman Spirit Rising.
 That was February 12, 1994, our first public performance.
 Sherry was looking for other places for us to sing.

 Our first University of Alabama in Huntsville [UAH] concert was March 9, 1996.
 That must have been the year that we started the Women’s Studies program because the Women’s Studies Department sponsored that concert in celebration of Women’s History Month.
 I don’t remember what the program was, but I remember one song was about Lydia Pinkham, who was a business woman who sold a popular tonic.
 I have a big sign with her picture.
 Her picture was on every bottle of tonic that she sold.
 I marched around the stage holding that sign while we sang her song.